Kequc/knex-stringcase/README.md

 `obj => moment.isMoment(obj)`

 The second parameter will give you the name of the column.
 Or if nested it will give you the name of the column in dot notation (`"name.name"`).
+If you wish to ignore recursive results, it's simplest to ignore all keys.

+`(obj, name) => name !== ''`

 ## Contribute

 Sure!
+(Except for testing frameworks, typescript, anything with a dependency.)